farzadrastegar/setup-hadoop/README.md

    3.2.
 Add other nodes' hostnames to every node

    3.2.1.
-Find add-cluster-hostnames.bash in the 'lib' directory and modify it with IPs and hostnames of nodes and repo server (if any).

-   3.2.2.
 Run the following commands (Note: make sure you already installed sshpass on the frotend machine.
 In order to install sshpass, run this command on the frontend machine: 'yum install sshpass').

          $ yum install sshpass
-         $ cp lib/add-cluster-hostnames.bash .
-         $ ./mypdsh.bash <usernames> <ip-addresses> add-cluster-hostnames.bash
+         $ ./add-cluster-hostnames.bash <usernames> <ip-addresses> <desired-hostnames>

-   \<usernames\> and \<ip-addresses\> represent two file names containing the root username and IP address of hadoop cluster nodes respectively.
-Each username or IP address reside in a separate line.
+   \<usernames\>, \<ip-addresses\>, and \<desired-hostnames\> represent three file names containing the root username, IP address of hadoop cluster nodes, and desired hostnames respectively.
+Each username, IP address, or hostname resides in a separate line.

-   3.2.3.
+   3.2.2.
 Reboot all nodes.

          $ cp samples/reboot.bash .
          $ ./mypdsh.bash <usernames> <ip-addresses> reboot.bash